gpremer/GettingAndCleaningDataCourseWork/README.md

 ## Transformations in the script

 The [codebook](Codebook.md) describes the logical transformations to the data.
-The [run_analysis.R](run_analysis.R) is heavily commented, but the structure is as follows:
+The [run_analysis.R](run_analysis.R) script is heavily commented, but the structure is as follows:

 * Read test subject, activity ids and feature vectors in separate data frames
 * Read training subject, activity ids and feature vectors in separate data frames